CIS565-Fall-2017/Project4-CUDA-Rasterizer/README.md

 In this project, you are given code for:

-* A library for loading/reading standard Alias/Wavefront `.obj` format mesh files and converting them to OpenGL-style vertex and index buffers
+* A library for loading/reading standard Alias/Wavefront `.obj` format mesh files and converting them to OpenGL-style vertex and index buffers.
-* A suggested order of kernels with which to implement the graphics pipeline
+  * This library does NOT read materials, and provides all colors as white by default.
+You can use another library if you wish.
+* Simple structs for some parts of the pipeline.
+* Depth buffer to framebuffer copy.
-* CUDA-GL interop
+* CUDA-GL interop.

 You will need to implement the following features/pipeline stages: